Teaching and Technology Summit 2024

 Registration and call for proposals opening soon!

 The Teaching and Technology Summit showcases innovative work in teaching and its intersections with technology.
 Connect with colleagues and share creative ways to use technology to enhance teaching and learning.

-The engaging and informal sessions at the Summit range from quick hits (5 minutes) to deeper dives (20 minutes), meaning you can fit them into your schedule, whichever works best for you.
+The engaging and informal sessions at the Summit range from quick hits (5 minutes) to deeper dives (20 minutes), meaning you can fit them into your schedule.

-Here’s what last year’s attendees loved about the Teaching and Technology Summit
+Here’s what previous attendees loved about the Teaching and Technology Summit

 This event is coordinated by the Division of Online and Strategic Learning.
 Our mission is to serve Ball State students, faculty and staff by pursuing, developing, and implementing best practices in teaching, learning, and student support services.
 We do this through an adaptive culture of rigorous assessment and evaluation of techniques and approaches that benefit Ball State students both near and far.